International Council of Museums: Committees

-ICOM comprises also 118 national committees that ensure that the interests of the organisation are managed in their respective countries.
+ICOM also comprises 120 national committees that ensure that the interests of the organisation are managed in their respective countries.
 The national committees represent their members within ICOM and they contribute to the implementation of the organisation's programmes.

 General Conference

 The ICOM General Conference is held every three years and gathers museum professionals from several countries.
 The first meeting was held in Paris in 1948.
 In recent years, General Conferences have been held in Seoul in 2004 (the first meeting in Asia), in Vienna in 2007, and in Shanghai in 2010.
 This 22nd General Conference in Shanghai followed the World Expo where the ICOM's Pavilion was inaugurated and named "Museums, Heart of the City".
-The General Conference was held in Rio de Janeiro in 2013, in Milan in 2016, in Kyoto in 2019, in Prague in 2022.
-Dubai is to welcome the 27th ICOM General Conference dedicated to "The Future of Museums in Rapidly Changing Communities" on 11-17 November 2025.
+The General Conference was held in Rio de Janeiro in 2013, in Milan in 2016, in Kyoto in 2019, in Prague in 2022, in Dubai in 2025.
+Rotterdam is to welcome the 28th ICOM General Conference dedicated to Building Bridges.
+Connecting Worlds, Cultures, and Generations in 2028.

 Governance

-The current ICOM President is Emma Nardi.
-She succeeded Alberto Garlandini.
-The current Director General is Medea Ekner, who replaced Peter Keller.
+The current ICOM President is Antonio Rodríguez.
+He succeeded Emma Nardi, Alberto Garlandini.
+The current Director General is Medea Ekner, who succeeded Peter Keller.
 Previous Directors General were Anne-Catherine Robert-Hauglustaine (2014–2016) and Hanna Pennock (2013–2014).